rokath/trice/docs/TriceV1.0Specification.md

   - A `til.json` file must exist, but it is allowed to be empty.
     - The `til.json` is a serialized key-value map, where
       - the keys are the TIDs i and
-      - the values are *Trice* format string (bit width plus format string) structs f.
+      - the values are *Trice* format string structs (bit width plus format string) named f.
       - This is key-value map `ilu TriceIDLookUp` a `map[TriceID]TriceFmt`
         - each TID i as key, points to one and only one f.
       - The ilu is reverted then into `flu triceFmtLookUp` a map[TriceFmt]TriceIDs.